 Learn How to Meet the Definition of a Household

 LIHEAP eligibility is mainly determined by the income household in relation to its size.
 A household is considered a person or group of people who live in the same home as one economic unit.
-When determining whether a household meets LIHEAP income limits, states will typically take into account the income of every household member above 18 years of age.
+To determine if a household meets LIHEAP income limits, states will normally take into account the income of every household member over 18 years of age.
 Generally, one adult member of the household is responsible for paying energy bills and providing proof of payments.

-To obtain certain types of assistance in some states, households must contain a member that falls under a specific category.
+To get certain types of help in some states, households must have a member that falls under a specific category.
 For example, in Nebraska households must have a member that is a child, a senior or an individual with medical conditions to get cooling assistance.
 Additionally, some states like Nevada ask that all members meet residency and citizenship requirements.
 On the other hand, to meet HEAP qualifications in Utah, at least one household member must be a U.S. citizen or qualified non-citizen.
 Before applying for LIHEAP, applicants must check their state’s LIHEAP guidelines to see which members of their households will be evaluated for benefits.

 Are some people automatically eligible for energy assistance?

 If you already receive financial assistance from other government programs, you can automatically meet LIHEAP requirements.
 The government programs that allow someone to automatically qualify for LIHEAP include the Supplemental Nutrition Assistance Program (SNAP), the Temporary Assistance for Needy Families (TANF) program and the Social Security Income (SSI) Program.
-Depending on your state, you may be able to submit a completed and signed application without verifying whether or not you meet HEAP income guidelines.
+Depending on your state, you may be able to turn in a completed and signed application without verifying if you meet HEAP income guidelines or not.